You are here: home / teen book reviews / World War II books

 6. Soon

-This is the fifth and final book in Morris Gleitzman's wonderful series about Felix.
+This is the fifth book in Morris Gleitzman's wonderful series about Felix.
 I actually thought After would be the final book so was thrilled when I discovered this book recently.
 Soon tells the story of what happened after the Second World War officially ended, when the streets of Europe were still a

 battleground for food, shelter and protection and millions of people were displaced and looking for relatives.
 It begins when Felix is in